trectenwald/omnigraffle-aws/README.md

   * Groups were imported from the AWS Visio pack.

 ## Installation
-  * In an nutshell, drag and drop them into your Stencils folder.
+  * In a nutshell, drag and drop them into your Stencils folder.
   * See further details from [Omnigraffle](https://www.graffletopia.com/install#mac).

 ## Tips